open-forest-observatory/tree-detection-framework/README.md

 - Used for RGB data with polygon boundaries.
 - Provides a Mask R-CNN model train on a manually labeled tree crowns from four sites.
 - Trained using data from tropical forests.
-- Planned support within this framework
+-  Implemented in this framework.

 ## Install
 Some of the dependencies are managed by a tool called [Poetry](https://python-poetry.org/).
 I've found